lamarwhitej/api_uptime/README.md

 To get started:

-1. Install novaclient within your environment
+1. Install project client within your environment
- - apt-get install python-novaclient #this is for ubuntu
+ - apt-get install python-PROJECTclient #this is for ubuntu
 2. Pull the repository
 3. Setup os.cnf file